If you ever go to the intersection of Market str. & 5th str. then you will definitely see this:

 At first I thought this was just a way to spend some free time and socialize with others, but I was told that if I wanted to play the cost was about $2 per game.
 I know the rules of chess, but I cannot even remember the last time I actually tried to play.
 In any case, I was excited to try it out, and gave it a shot.
 My opponent was really fast; I must have seemed half asleep to him.
 At some point in the game I thought he could plan five moves ahead while I could barely plan my next one.
 The result?
 He beat me in five minutes without even sweating.
 In fact, I probably wasted his time as an opponent.
 As I was leaving a thought occurred to me: some of the people who play there regularly depend on winning to secure food, rent and whatnot.
 It is a means of survival for them, so tourists like me who go there unprepared to see “how it is like” are an easy prey.
 When I get back to UofT, I’ll have to try to convince people who hang out at the CSSU (Computer Science Students Union) to play chess in between courses.
 I wonder if it’s a good idea…

-It’s been three years since the last time I travelled via an airplane, when I came from Albania to Canada.
+It’s been three years since the last time I traveled via airplane, when I came from Albania to Canada.
 Yesterday I flew once more, this time to San Francisco, California, where I’ll be living for the next three months.
-What brought me here is my summer internship at Google, the biggest school for Computer Scientists.
+What brought me here is my summer internship at Google, the one of the coolest companies for computer scientists.
 I came here to learn, work, explore, have fun, meet new people and take another step towards my becoming independent.

 After I finished what I had to do in the airport I decided not to take a cab to my new home in the center of the city, but take public transit and experience first hand what the ride is like, how people treat you as a hopeless-looking tourist who carries two heavy suitcases and a backpack.
 Fortunately, they treated me well: several people approached me in the train and the bus station and, after joking that I must be really crazy for carrying two suitcases by myself, offered me valuable directions, help for changing my bills into coins, and even gave me a transfer to get on the right bus… what more can a hopeless tourist ask for?
 They also told me not to miss today’s Carnival which is going to take place in the center of the city.